ahtesham007/blog-post-generator/README.md

 # Blog Post Generator

 This project is a Python-based workflow for generating high-quality blog posts on a given topic.
-It uses the phi library to search for relevant articles and generate a blog post based on those articles.
+It uses the phidata library & Agentic AI to search for relevant articles and generate a blog post based on those articles.

 ## Features
 * Search for Articles: Uses DuckDuckGo to search for articles on a given topic.